Sonoma County Basics

 By Car

 U.S. 101 is the main route into Sonoma County from the north (Mendocino County) and south (Marin County and San Francisco).
-In normal traffic, Sonoma County’s southern border is a drive of less than half an hour from the Golden Gate Bridge.
+In regular traffic, Sonoma County’s southern border is a drive of less than half an hour from the Golden Gate Bridge.

 U.S. 101 passes through Santa Rosa, Healdsburg, and Geyserville.
 Highway 12 passes through most of the Sonoma Valley, from the town of Sonoma in the south to Kenwood in the north before continuing west into Santa Rosa.
-From Santa Rosa, Highway 12 heads west into Sebastopol, where heading west from Main Street the road’s name changes to Bodega Avenue and eventually the Bodega Highway, edging Freestone on its way to the coast and the town of Bodega Bay.
+From Santa Rosa, Highway 12 heads west into Sebastopol, where, heading west from Main Street, the road’s name changes to Bodega Avenue and eventually the Bodega Highway, edging Freestone on its way to the coast and the town of Bodega Bay.
 You can also get to Sebastopol by taking Highway 116 west from U.S. 101.

 Take River Road west from U.S. 101 to get to Forestville, Guerneville, and other West County towns.
 River Road dead-ends on the coast into Highway 1, which you can take north to Fort Ross or south to Bodega Bay.